Rofida-Abdelkader/Rofida-Abdelkader/README.md

 </br>

-- 👨‍💻 I'm Software Development Engineer
+- 👨‍💻 I'm Software Engineer
 - :school: I `Fresh graduated` from the Faculty of Computers & Informatics at Minia University in 2024
 </br>